karansahu43/Linear-and-Binary-search-Lab/README.md

 # Linear-and-Binary-search-Lab-Data-structures-lab-6
 This Lab tests and compares binary and Linear search.
-There are 2 parts to this lab.
-The first is more basic version of the second.

  Program creates arrays of selected size with either string or integer elements.
 You pick an element to search for and it runs both a linear and binary search on the